LuMiSxh/Kaigai/docs/architecture/accuracy-mode.md

 - power usage;
 - perceived UI delay when corrections arrive late.

-For that reason, Accuracy mode should initially be hidden behind a dev/advanced setting and benchmarked before it becomes user-facing.
+For that reason, Accuracy mode should begin behind a developer or advanced setting and earn its place through measurements before becoming user-facing.

-## Benchmark plan
+## How the design earns a release

 Compare on the committed VTuber corpus: